pgomez-r/42M/CURSUS/inception/guide/02_PORTS_FORWARDING.md

 In the `system installation` step, we have already installed the ufw firewall..

-Next, we need to open our port 43 for ssh in the firewall, as well as ports 80 and 443 for the website.
+Next, we need to open our port 1142 for ssh in the firewall, as well as ports 80 and 443 for the website.
+Port 443 is mandatory by subject, in my case I use 8080 instead of 80 to avoid security warnings in my personal PC, but you should have no problems to use it.

 First, we launch our firewall with the command ``ufw enable``, then we allow each port with the command ``ufw allow N`', where N is the port number: